basarat/algorithms/src/maximumContiguousSubarray/README.md

 `
 ```
 * The maximum subarray sum for 0 - to - i when an element at i is included can be represented as
-* Of course if "maxInc(i - 1) < 0" then there is no point in including that so a better formula would be.
+* Of course if the previous max is less than zero then there is no point in including that so a better formula would be one that checks for that.

 ```ts